 She enjoys educating others and serves as an adjunct professor of religious studies at Buffalo State College.
 She is also a sought-after speaker and expert on spiritual care and religious studies.

-Rev. Raymond Corbin, is the Pastor of Infant of Prague, Roman Catholic Church in Cheektowaga, NY.
+Rev. Raymond Corbin, is the Pastor of St. Stephen’s Roman Catholic Church, Grand Island, NY

 Father Ray joined the Spiritual Care Department in 2009, where he is on call three nights and on site two days a week.